JesseCorbett/diskord/README.md

 Simply instantiate a bot using the bot DSL, such as in the examples below.

-Any function in the scope of the DSL will have access to a ClientStore to access clients for the bot user.
+Any function in the scope of the DSL will have access to a ClientStore `clientStore` to access clients for the bot user.

 Additionally, extensions on the bot DSL, like the command DSL, can be done simply by writing extension functions which hook into the bot DSL on instantiation.